Art Museums and exhibitions in Finland 2025

 Ateneum

 The Ateneum is an internationally known and respected art museum whose exhibitions attract hundreds of thousands of visitors every year.
 Ateneum is a beloved meeting place for art, people and experiences.
+In July and August this year, the museum will also be open on Mondays.
+Tickets can be purchased online in advance in the website ticket shop, saving 2€ per ticket.

 The highly popular exhibitions of the Ateneum showcase both international and Finnish artists.
 Paired with the museum’s topical research activities, the exhibitions provide new information and perspectives to the visitors.
 Museum´s collection exhibition The Question of Time participates in the current debate of the 21st century.
 Exhibition ponders how the country’s oldest and largest art collection can now and in the future feel both personal and common – to all of us.